-- (a) the person has given eligible service as a member of an approved organisation (or more than one approved organisation), for a period determined in accordance with regulation 20, that comprises: - (i) a single period of 15 years; or - (ii) periods that, in total, amount to 15 years; and - (b) at least one day of that eligible service was given: - (i) on, or after, 14 February 1975; and - (ii) on, or after, the approval date of that approved organisation (or at least one of those approved organisations).
+- (a) the person has given eligible service as a member of an approved organisation (or more than 1 approved organisation), for a period determined in accordance with regulation 18, that comprises: - (i) a single period of 15 years; or - (ii) periods that, in total, amount to 15 years; and - (b) at least 1 day of that eligible service was given: - (i) on, or after, 14 February 1975; and - (ii) on, or after, the approval date of that approved organisation (or at least 1 of those approved organisations); and - (c) a recommendation has been made for the award in accordance with regulation 16.

-17 Award of clasp
+15 Award of clasp

-- (1) A clasp may be awarded to a person who has been awarded the Medal. - (2) The award may be made for each period of eligible service as a member of an approved organisation (or more than one approved organisation), additional to the period mentioned in regulation 16, that comprises: - (a) a single period of 10 years; or - (b) periods that, in total, amount to 10 years.
+- (1) An award of a clasp may be made only by the Governor-General and only if: - (a) the person has been awarded the Medal; and - (b) the person has met the requirement in subregulation (2); and - (c) a recommendation has been made for the award in accordance with regulation 16. - (2) The requirement is that, as a member of an approved organisation (or more than 1 approved organisation), the person has given eligible service: - (a) for a period, determined in accordance with regulation 18, that comprises: - (i) a single period of 10 years; or - (ii) periods that, in total, amount to 10 years; and